 Research methods

 MenSCs were labelled in vitro with the fluorescent dye PKH26.
-Phenotypic analysis of MenSCs were analysed via a flow cytometer.
+Phenotypic analysis of MenSCs was performed using a flow cytometer.
 Cell viability was assessed by CCK-8.
 Cell multipotential differentiation was assessed by osteogentic and adipogenic differentiation.
 ALF porcine model was induced with D-galactosamine at a dose of 1.0 g/kg.
-The treatment group received transplantation of PKH26-labelled MenSCs via the portal vein puncture under B-ultrasound guidance.
+The treatment group received transplantation of PKH26-labelled MenSCs via the portal vein under B-ultrasound guidance.
 The liver, lungs and spleen of sacrificed animals were imaged with the In vivo Imaging System (IVIS) using a CCD camera.